 If you suffer with chronic fatigue, you know about it.
-It doesn’t just hang around in the shadows, occasionally stopping by to cause problems, it clings to you every single day, trying to weigh you down until you give in.
+It doesn’t just hang around in the shadows, occasionally stopping by to cause problems, it can cling to you for days, weeks or even longer, weighing you down until you give in.
 It’s largely associated with chronic illnesses and is often part of conditions that cause widespread pain, but it’s a symptom of a lot of diseases and conditions and it’s something that is hard to get across to others.

 Chronic fatigue isn’t like feeling tired.
 It’s not like having a really long day and feeling like you need to go to bed, it’s a crippling feeling of complete exhaustion, for absolutely no obvious reason.
 It’s kinda like how I imagine a dementor’s kiss would feel.
 There you are, just trying to get on with your day, and along comes the fatigue in it’s miserable black robe, ready to suck the life out of you.
 When I first got diagnosed with Ehlers Danlos, a lot of stuff fell into place.
 My tiredness levels had been all over the place for a long time.
 I thought I felt how other people felt.
 I thought it was normal to get a solid 8 hours sleep and then find yourself at work the next day practically unable to look at a screen or even support your own bodyweight.
 I just thought this was what it was like to be tired and have a job.

 The doctor I was seeing at the time assured me this wasn’t normal.
 He cracked a joke about how everyone with a job was tired, but that I definitely shouldn’t reach a point of not being able to hold my head up after a solid nights sleep and good diet.
 I never tested positive for anything else that could explain the tiredness, so because it’s a common complaint among Ehlers Danlos patients, I’ve accepted it’s something that’s just part of life now.